ansonngch/iosTechTest/README.md

 1. Create a simple feed view with:
  - Collection view:
     * 3 columns per row
-    * Edge insets = 0
-    * Line spacing = 3
-    * Item spacing = 3
+    * Spacing between 2 cells = 3pt
+    * Zero edge insets
  - Collection view cell:
     * Contains only single image view
+    * Stretch the image and cropping off any parts that don't fit the frame
-    * Content mode = aspect fit
+    * Maintain image original aspect ratio

 2. Populate collection view with data from this endpoint: https://pixabay.com/api/?key=10961674-bf47eb00b05f514cdd08f6e11&q=flower
- - Achieve smooth scrolling as much as possible
  - Show image thumbnail by using 'previewURL' in the returned json result.
  - Handle pagination for up to 3 pages.
 Refer to https://pixabay.com/api/docs/#api_search_images for API documentation.
  - Show loading indicator when thumbnail is downloading
+ - Achieve smooth scrolling
- - Cache thumbnails for good user experience
+ - Cache thumbnails

 ## VideoPreviewViewController
 1. Create a simple UI with: